aristotlemanolakos/totl/README.md

 #📝 Totl is a runnable script for basic website tempaltes

-Totl isn't revolutionary and similar dev tools probably already exists.
-I wanted a faster way to project folders the HTML, CSS, & JS files that went along with it.
+Totl isn't revolutionary and similar dev tools probably (they do) already exist.
+I wanted a faster way to start projects and make the folders and the HTML, CSS, & JS files that went along with it.
 Totl is a simple tool that simplifies that process.

 ## Install